 The rise in total costs and expenses in the year under review was attributable to higher costs for equipment driven by higher quantities resulting from churn-prevention activities.
 Content costs rose due to UEFA Champions League rights.
 Rebranding costs and commissions as well as higher roaming costs also contributed to the increase, while bad debt expenses and frequency costs decreased.
 The latter were also influenced by a positive one-off effect of EUR 3.9 mn, which resulted from the reimbursement of frequency fees mentioned above.

-The 0.5 % increase in costs and expenses in the year under review (reported: +5.4 %) was primarily driven by higher roaming costs as well as revenue-related salesforce costs and commissions.
-The slightly higher costs and expenses were more than offset by revenue growth, which led to an EBITDA increase of 9.6 % year-on-year (reported: +22.4 %).
-As a result of the higher depreciation and amortisation, primarily due to the brand value amortisation in the amount of EUR 7.5 mn in conjunction with Group-wide rebranding, this led to a 17.2 % lower operating income (reported: +32.1 %).
-Excluding the effects of the brand value amortisation, the operating income increased by 32.6 % year-on-year (reported: 111.4 %).
+The higher costs and expenses were more than offset by revenue growth, which excluding the above mentioned one-off effect led to an EBITDA increase of 0.4 % (reported: +5.7 %).
+As a result of the higher depreciation and amortization, due primarily to the brand value amortization in the amount of EUR 19.7 mn (2017: EUR 6.9 mn) in conjunction with the group-wide rebranding, this led to 41.4 % lower operating